anytizer/ocunit/README.md

 ## Configuration

-Edit `bootstrap.php` file for ponting the location of your opencart.
+Edit `bootstrap.php` file for pointing to the location of your opencart.

 ## Run